 LPO has worked in close collaboration with the Department's Office of Indian Energy Policy and Programs in designing TELGP and reaching out to tribal members.
 This included emailing tribal leaders to solicit feedback about the proposed design of TELGP.
-DOE staff participated in one-on-one meetings with tribal leaders as well as at Reservation Economic Summit 2018 and 2019, NAFOA's Annual Conferences and Fall Finance & Tribal Economies Conferences, ICEIWG 2018 First Quarter Meeting, and the NCAI Mid Year Conference & Marketplace.
+Since early 2018, DOE staff has participated in one-on-one meetings with tribal leaders as well as participating at Reservation Economic Summit 2018 and 2019, NAFOA's Annual Conferences and Fall Finance & Tribal Economies Conferences, ICEIWG 2018 First Quarter Meeting, and the NCAI Mid Year Conference & Marketplace.
 LPO was also a sponsor of and exhibitor at the 2019 National Tribal Energy Summit

 LPO will continue to solicit feedback and may make adjustments to the program as appropriate to better serve tribes' needs, consistent with DOE's authority.